UOC/lti-CloudTime/README.md

 	define('AWS_ACCOUNT_ID', '');

-## Configure the LTI credentials found in file src/lib/IMSBasicLTI/configuration/authorizedConsumersKey.cfg
+## Configure the LTI credentials
+File src/lib/IMSBasicLTI/configuration/authorizedConsumersKey.cfg
 p.e: in order to set as a consumer key "external", you have to put the following in the configuration file:

 	consumer_key.external.enabled=1